 Lower Marketing Costs/Less Competition

 By directly selling to another business, you avoid the costs of consumer advertising.
 You also avoid bidding against other companies for keywords, which reduces marketing costs (fewer campaigns required).
-Additionally, the business is not fighting in a crowded marketplace; this model aims to provide a more targeted customer base.
+The business is not fighting in a crowded marketplace; this model aims to provide a more targeted customer base.

 Challenges If You Chose The Wrong B2B Business Model